railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing.rst

    *New production order*

-The production order follows the process given by the figure :ref:`fig-mrpprdproc2`.
+The production order follows the process given by the figure :ref:`fig-mrpprdproc`.

-.. _fig-mrpprdproc2:
+.. _fig-mrpprdproc:

 .. figure:: images/mrp_production_processus.png
    :scale: 75